ianfhunter/GNOLL/doc/JOSS/paper.md

 # Figures
 ## Figure 1 - GNOLL Performance (C)

-Comparison of `GNOLL`'s performance against other C/C++/SML dice notation parsers
+Comparison of `GNOLL`'s performance against other C/C++/SmallTalk dice notation parsers - [TROLL](http://hjemmesider.diku.dk/~torbenm/Troll/) and [E Bailey's 'Dice Parser'](https://github.com/EBailey67/DiceParser).

 ![A graph showing GNOLL's performance on different sizes of dice rolls.
 It is faster than TROLL and ROLL on each tick](C++.PNG)

 ## Figure 2 - GNOLL Performance (Python)

 Comparison of `GNOLL`'s performance against other Python dice notation parsers.
-(Chosen from popular dice rollers on PyPi[@pypi])
+(Chosen from popular dice rollers on PyPi[@pypi] - ["Dice"](https://pypi.org/project/dice/), ["RPG Dice"](https://pypi.org/project/rpg-dice/), ["Python Dice"](https://pypi.org/project/python-dice/))

 ![A graph showing GNOLL's performance (via Python binding) on different sizes of dice rolls.
 It slightly underperforms for small sizes, but is faster than other python libraries for large sizes.](py.PNG)

 # Acknowledgments
-Thanks to my dog for desk-side companionship.
+Thanks to my dog for the desk-side companionship and the demand for healthy stick-fetching breaks.
 Thank you also to the various TTRPG publishers and online communities for enabling people all over the world to play make-believe together.

 # References